Sustainability Courses | AASHE Sustainability Definitions

-Themes in Action: Edible Athens
+Themes in Action

 Geographic survey of environmental changes caused by human activities.
-Focus on resource availability and use, pollution of air, water, and biosphere, energy problems, interactions of humans with plant and animal communities, climate change, and sustainability planning
+Focus on resource availability and use, pollution of air, water, and biosphere, energy problems, interactions of humans with plant and animal communities, climate change, and sustainability planning.

-Principles of Ecotourism
+Principles of EcoTourism

 Introduce students to both theory and practical applications of concepts surrounding ecotourism and sustainable development.
 An understanding of the benefits and weaknesses of ecotourism as a sustainable development approach is the focus of the course.
 Theory, practice, history, terminology and issues of ecotourism planning and management are examined.
-Additionally, the motives and behaviors of tourists, natural resources as attractions and destinations, social and resource responsibility and establishing policies and principles for sustainability are discussed
+Additionally, the motives and behaviors of tourists, natural resources as attractions and destinations, social and resource responsibility and establishing policies and principles for sustainability are discussed.

-Environmental and Sustainability Planning
+Environment and Sustainability Planning